 |dr. SISE Karlsson-Vinkhuyzen|

 |dr. A Siwale|

 Language of instruction:

 SDC-10306 Law, Policy and Governance or PAP-10306 Public Administration and Policy Making or PAP-20806 Public Administration and Environmental Law or equivalent.

 As a result of processes of globalisation, the nation-state is no longer the only actor, level and arena through/in which policy-making takes place to address problems in the field of food security, human rights and sustainable development.
 The limitations of nation-states to address complex and global problems have led to the rise of an enormous diversity of international and global institutions, consisting of government, business, civil society actors, or a mix of these.
-This course wants to help students to gain insights into the drivers and diversity of international institutions and to explore their major limitations and challenges in terms of gaining legitimacy and becoming effective-using insights from political science, anthropology and economics.
+This course wants to help students to gain insights into the drivers and diversity of international institutions and to explore their major limitations and challenges in terms of gaining legitimacy and becoming effective-using insights from political science, legal anthropology, sociology and economics.
 Why?
 First, the rise and diversity of international institutions has led many academics and practitioners to raise many questions on how to justify their role and on how effective their policies are and for whom.
 Second, because this world will increasingly require the input, commitment and creativity of future generations of development professionals.

 After successful completion of this course students are expected to be able to:

 - distinguish different types of international institutions (public, civil society and private) that have emerged to address problems in the field of food security, sustainable development and human rights, and to explain their rise and diversity;

 - describe and critically reflect on effects of international institutions and how their role and establishment have been justified, using insights from political science, legal anthropology, sociology and economics;